Paucimannosylation

-In biochemistry, paucimannosylation is an enzymatic post-translational modification involving the attachment of relatively simple mannose (Man) and N-Acetylglucosamine (GlcNAc) containing carbohydrates (glycans) to proteins.
-The paucimannosidic glycans may also be modified with other types of monosaccharides including fucose (Fuc) and xylose (Xyl) depending on the species, tissue and cell origin.

-Paucimannosylation forms a separate sub-type in the asparagine N-linked glycosylation system.
-The short paucimannosidic glycans neither structurally nor functionally fit into the three well-established N-glycan classes i.e. oligomannosidic-, hybrid- and complex-type N-glycans.
+In biochemistry, paucimannosylation is a type of enzymatic post-translational modification that attaches simple carbohydrate chains (glycans) to proteins.
+These "paucimannosidic" glycans primarily contain mannose (Man) and N-Acetylglucosamine (GlcNAc), and may be further modified with other monosaccharides like fucose (Fuc) and xylose (Xyl), depending on the species and tissue.
+It is a distinct subtype of asparagine N-linked glycosylation, differing structurally and functionally from the well-established oligomannosidic-, hybrid-, and complex-type N-glycan classes.

-Paucimannosylation has traditionally been referred to as a N-glycosylation type of "lower organisms", mostly documented in insects, worms and plants.
-Recent findings have, however, added nuances to this view, by showing their presence and roles in mammals in the areas of immunity, cellular development, pathogen infection and cancer.
-To this end, paucimannosylation is therefore now considered to be a distinct type of N-glycosylation that adds diversity to the highly heterogeneous glycoproteome across the eukaryotic domain.
+Historically, paucimannosylation was considered a glycan modification characteristic of invertebrates and plants ("lower organisms").
+However, recent studies have demonstrated its presence and functional importance in mammals, including in human immunity, cellular development, pathogen infection, and cancer.
+Paucimannosylation is now recognized as a distinct and evolutionarily widespread type of N-glycosylation that adds to the diversity of the glycoproteome across the eukaryotic domain.

 Etymology

-The term "paucimannose" (occasionally spelled as "pauci-mannose") was coined in the early 1990s glycobiology literature Paucimannose utilises the prefix "pauci" meaning few or small in Latin and the suffix "mannose" indicating glycans involving mannose-terminating glycans.
+The term "paucimannose" (occasionally spelled as "pauci-mannose") was coined in the early 1990s glycobiology literature.
+Paucimannose utilises the prefix "pauci" meaning few or small in Latin and the suffix "mannose" indicating glycans involving mannose-terminating glycans.

 The phrases protein paucimannosylation and paucimannosidic proteins are commonly used in the literature to describe paucimannose-modified glycoproteins displaying intact structural and functional integrity.
 In contrast, the oligosaccharides themselves are often referred to as paucimannosidic, low mannose, and truncated glycans or other less conventional nomenclature.

 A simple shorthand nomenclature has been proposed as a convenient way to name the individual paucimannosidic glycan structures, e.g. M3F denotes Man3GlcNAc2Fuc1.